IamTheCarl/FreeRTOS-rust-carls-version/README.md

 Planned changes:
 * Compiler enforced prevention of calling non-ISR safe functions from an ISR
+* Convenient (and reasonably safe) handoff of assets to ISRs.
+* Safe sharing of queues and other data structures between tasks.
 * Safe deferred interrupts
+* Access to raw handles for when this API is getting in your way (let me know when that happens)
-* Have FreeRTOS use the Rust global heap, rather than Rust use the FreeRTOS heap.
+* Have FreeRTOS use the Rust global heap, rather than Rust use the FreeRTOS heap. (unsure if possible)

 Complete changes:
 * Tasks are given a handle to themselves